qawemlilo/nodeza/README.md

 The descriptions below are guidelines that have been used in the NodeZA project and should be followed as closely as possible.

 ### Routes
-Routes are responsible for routing, they determine which `controller` and method to call for each route.
-The NodeZA project has only one routing file(`routes.js`) which is found in the root directory.
+Routes are the entry point to the application, they are responsible for routing and determine which `controller` and method to call for each `route`.
+This project has only one routing file(`routes.js`) which is found in the root directory.

 ### Controllers